Germany's more ambitious climate goals pressure industry to clean up | DW | 12.05.2021

-The 2030 targets are a "gigantic" task that will push the export-reliant economy to hasten the phase-out of coal-fired power plants and cars that run on fossil fuels.
+The 2030 targets are a "gigantic" task that will push the export-reliant economy to hasten its phase-out of coal-fired power plants and cars that run on fossil fuels.

 Chastened by its highest court and harried by young climate activists, the German government has proposed one of the biggest restructurings of any major economy as it plans to slash emissions 65% from 1990 levels by the end of the decade and hit climate neutrality by 2045.